Albany, New York

 For those who enjoy outdoor activities, the areas around Albany have much to offer.
 The Adirondack and Catskill Mountains of New York, as well as the White Mountains of New Hampshire and Green Mountains of Vermont, offer excellent opportunities for hiking, camping and boating.
 Downhill and cross-country skiing facilities from Lake Placid to areas in Vermont offer some of the best skiing in the Northeast.
 Vacation areas such as Saratoga Springs (home of the thoroughbred racetrack: Saratoga Race Course), Lake George, and Lake Champlain are nearby.
 Also located within an easy drive are New York City, Boston, and Montreal.

 Albany is an area rich in academic traditions.
-Within the greater capital region (Albany, Schenectady, Troy, and Saratoga), there are several universities (The State University of New York at Albany, Rensselaer Polytechnic Institute, and Union University), colleges (Skidmore College, Russell Sage College, The College of St. Rose, Siena College, and Maria College), and professional schools (Albany College of Law, Albany College of Pharmacy, and Albany Medical College).
+Within the greater capital region (Albany, Schenectady, Troy, and Saratoga), there are several colleges and universities, including The State University of New York at Albany, Rensselaer Polytechnic Institute, Union College, Skidmore College, Russell Sage College, The College of St. Rose, Siena College, as well as professional schools such as the Albany College of Pharmacy and Health Sciences, Albany Law School and Albany Medical College.